alberand/Blog/content/nixos-wireguard-vpn.md

 This guide is for configuring Wireguard tunnel using Mullvad VPN servers, but you can apply this configuration to any Wireguard VPN.

-The [NixOS wiki][1] shows starting ground for running Wireguard tunnel.
-The wiki shows multiple example with `networking.wireguard`, `networking.wg-quick` and `systemd-networkd` for both server and client.
+The [NixOS wiki][1] provides a starting ground for running Wireguard tunnel.
+The wiki has multiple example with `networking.wireguard`, `networking.wg-quick` and `systemd-networkd` for both server and client.
 Moreover you can find [mullvad-vpn app][2] and configure VPN through the clean GUI, but it will not be declarative (not in your `configuration.nix`.